 What is Dual Credit at Home?

-When I found out that I would have the opportunity to review this program I was thrilled.
-Working with Dual Credit at Home has been great in lighting a fire under me to do some research on dual enrollment.
+Working with Dual Credit at Home has been great for lighting a fire under me to do some research on dual enrollment.
 It’s hard to believe that my son will be starting 10th grade in the fall!
 The more we know about dual enrollment opportunities the better.

 I figured even if my son didn’t pass the exam, the learning experience would be well worth the commitment to the program.